cdapio/cdap/cdap-docs/application-templates/source/etl/custom.rst

   }

-Creating a Real-time Source Plugin
+Creating a Real-Time Source Plugin
 ----------------------------------
 A real-time source plugin can be created from this Maven archetype: